2475 Southlake Mall,

 In 1985 General Cinema added five screens on and re-did the entire lobby without ever closing its doors.
 The five theaters were small in size but it gave them the opporutnity to put a hit film on more then one screen.
 In 1991 Loews opened the Merrillville ten screen multiplex right across the street which cut into business some.
 Several miles away in Schererville, Kerasotes opened the Showplace 16 in 1994 which also took away some business.

-The Southlake Cinema was closed in January 2006.
+The Southlake Cinema was closed in January 2006 and demolished later that year.

 Just login to your account and subscribe to this theater